 - Transfer your funds around the world.

-To transfer cash through Ria, you’ll likely need:
+To transfer cash online through Ria, you’ll need:

 - Valid ID.
-A government-issued ID may be required for sending a transfer at a Ria agent location.
+A government-issued ID may be required while creating your account or sending a transfer at a Ria agent location.

 - Recipient’s name and contact information.
 The name on the transfer must match their government-issued ID.

 - Recipient’s bank account information.
-If you’re transferring money to their bank account, you’ll need their account number and other relevant bank details.
+If you’re transferring money to their bank account, you’ll need both their account and routing numbers.

 - Your contact and banking information.
-That includes the account or card number for the account you’re transferring from.
+That includes the account or card number and security information for the account you’re transferring from.

 Frequently asked questions